-The results of the determination of the energy demands and potentials of the reference building variants are aggregated to represent the EU building stock and its future development (Activity 3).
+The results of the determination of the energy demands and potentials of the reference building variants are aggregated to represent the EU building stock and its future development.
 For this step the EU28 building sector is split into five geographical zones (in compliance with the approach followed for the EPBD impact assessment).
-The following two building sector pathways are calculated: "Agreed Amendments" pathway: Baseline development considering the agreed amendments of the revised EPBD and "Agreed Amendments + Ambitious Implementation" pathway: Baseline development considering the agreed amendments of the revised EPBD, but with a more ambitious implementation on MS level.

-The outputs of the building sector pathway calculation with the BEAM model are the floor area development per building type, final and primary energy demand, and related CO_2 -emissions, and energy costs, see the example for Single Family Houses (SFH) in Figure 30.
-For the target years 2020, 2030, 2040 and 2050 the outputs regarding floor area development - split up by retrofit level - final energy demand by system as well as primary energy demand and CO_2 -emissions are shown.
+The outputs of the building sector pathway calculation with the BEAM model are the floor area development per building type, final and primary energy demand, and related CO_2 -emissions, and energy costs, see an illustrative example for Single Family Houses (SFH) in Figure 51 For the target years 2023, 2030, 2040 and 2050 the outputs regarding floor area development - split up by retrofit level - final energy demand by system as well as primary energy demand and CO_2 -emissions are shown.
 The overall floor area is increasing, while the energy demand is decreasing mainly due to the introduction of energy efficiency measures on the building shells and the replacement of inefficient HVAC systems.